 Green Star buildings have lower operational costs by consuming less energy and water, increasing productivity, morale, employee retention and increasing the value of the property.
 The largest Green Star fitout in the country, ANZ’s headquarters in Melbourne, saves approximately $200,000 in costs annually.
 Fujitsu have seen a 42% fall in absenteeism since moving its staff into a Green Star-rated headquarters in Melbourne and productivity has shot up by 15% for multiple staff groups at Macquarie Bank’s 6 Star Green Star office in Sydney.

 The Green Star rating system acknowledges the use of timber from recognised product certification schemes or initiatives under the Responsible Products Framework.
-ASH products are PEFC-certified which is recognised under the Responsible Wood Certification Scheme, the national forest certification system, who also published the Sustainable Forest Management Standard (AS-NZS4708:2021).
+Most ASH products are recognised under the Responsible Wood Certification Scheme, Responsible Wood is the Australian National Governing Body for PEFC, the world’s largest forest certification system.
+In December 2021, Responsible Wood published the new AS/NZS 4708:2021 – Sustainable Forest Management (SFM) standard.

-Under the Responsible Products Framework, the use of timber products can earn up to four credits in Green Star Buildings from four main areas; Responsible Structure, Responsible Envelope, Responsible Finishes and Responsible Systems.
-And can be recognised under two performance levels; ‘Credit Achievement’ or ‘Exceptional Performance’.
+Under the Responsible Products Framework, the use of specific timber products can contribute to credits in Green Star Buildings from 3 out of the 4 main areas; Responsible Structure, Responsible Envelope and Responsible Finishes.
+And can be recognised under two performance levels: ‘Good Practice’ or ‘Best Practice’.
+For more information or to understand which of our products can contribute to ‘Best Practice’ performance, get in touch with our friendly team here.

 There are a number of other credits that are positively impacted by the use of timber including; Responsible Procurement, Exposure to Toxins, Upfront Carbon Emissions, Lifecycle Impacts and Circular Economy.
-These credits directly impact the supply chain to encourage the use of responsible, healthy, positive, and circular products.
+These credits encourage the use of responsible, healthy, positive, and circular products.
 Click here for more information or head to the GBCA website.

 A prime example of a Green Star rated building is the University of Melbourne Life Sciences Precinct (UoM) which is the University’s second 6 Star (‘Design & As Built’ which is now recognised as ‘Buildings’ for newer projects) building and its first scientific building to achieve this rating.
 The passive design features airtight construction, a high performing glass façade, an advanced rainwater and irrigation system, as well as a solar panel system that generates 33% of the building’s energy usage.